lesaint/lesaint.github.io/_posts/tips/2014-10-27-script_to_refresh_all_materialized_views_in_a_schema.md

  - Tips
 image:
  feature: feature_image_green.png
+comments: true
 ---

-Use the following script to refresh all materialized view in a schema of Oracle SGDB.
+Use the following script to refresh all materialized view in a schema of an Oracle database.
+This script can be run very easily from SqlPlus.

 Connect to the user of the schema where you can to refresh all materalized views and execute the following PL/SQL procedure: